jpnorair/clithread/Readme.md

 * [talloc](https://talloc.samba.org/talloc/doc/html/index.html)

-### Building with hbgw_middleware
+### Building with HB Distribution

-`clithread` is part of the HBuilder Middleware group, so the easiest way to build it is via the `hbgw_middleware` repository.
+`clithread` is part of the [HB Distribution](https://github.com/jpnorair/hbdist).
+The easiest way to build it is via that distribution, which will include all the dependencies which are not readily available in mainstream package managers.

 1. Install external dependencies.
-2. Clone/Download hbgw_middleware repository, and `cd` into it.
+2. Clone/Download hbdist repository, and `cd` into it.
 3. Do the normal: `make all; sudo make install`
 4. Being a library, the `clithread` lib files will be in the _hbpkg directory.

-### Building without hbgw_middleware
+### Building without HB Distribution

-If you want to build `clithread` outside of the hbgw_middleware repository framework, you'll need to clone/download the following HBuilder repositories.
+If you want to build `clithread` outside of the HB Distribution, you'll need to clone/download the following repositories.
 You should have all these repo directories stored flat inside a root directory.

 * _hbsys
 * argtable